 Any idea what kind of costs we are looking at to transfer service?

 When can we begin purchasing phones and phone service?
-We would like to being immediately.
+We would like to begin immediately.

 What is the best way to streamline service requests relating to the transfer of phone service for participants while they are in our lab?
 Can we contact Julie directly, or have another Verizon contact?